Miroslav Latiak

-Miroslav Latiak (born 19 March 1981) is a Slovak footballer who currently plays as a forward for MFK Tatran Liptovský Mikuláš of the Slovak Slovak 2. liga.
+Miroslav Latiak (born 19 March 1981) is a Slovak former footballer who played as a forward.

 Prior to joining Geylang United, Latiak most notably played for MFK Ružomberok in his native Slovakia.
 However, he shuffled between the Corgoň Liga (Slovak Superliga) team and the 2. slovenská futbalová liga (Slovak Second Division) team.

-On 20 April 2008, Latiak opened his S-League scoring accounts with a brace as he helped his side to a 2-1 win over Woodlands Wellington at the Woodlands Stadium.
+On 20 April 2008, Latiak opened his S-League scoring accounts with a brace as he helped his side to a 2–1 win over Woodlands Wellington at the Woodlands Stadium.
+He later played in Myanmar for Ayeyawady United, before returning to Slovakia for the final years of his professional career.